-The details of the Sales and Use Tax direct preference items included in the 2006 report are presented by showing: (1) a legal citation to the Rhode Island General Laws [as amended], (2) an estimate of the reliability of the revenues foregone for the tax preference item, (3) a description of the tax preference item, (4) the source of the information about revenues foregone, (5) the amount of revenue foregone presented rounded to the nearest thousand, (6) the number of taxpayers claiming the tax preference, and (7) a capsule version of the comparative information for the five other New England states.
+The details of the Sales and Use Tax direct preference items included in the 2008 report are presented by showing: (1) a legal citation to the Rhode Island General Laws [as amended], (2) an estimate of the reliability of the revenues foregone for the tax preference item, (3) a description of the tax preference item, (4) the source of the information about revenues foregone, (5) the amount of revenue foregone presented rounded to the nearest thousand, (6) the number of taxpayers claiming the tax preference, and (7) a capsule version of the comparative information for the five other New England states.
 Because of the nature of the Sales and Use Tax, there are no indirect preference items.

-DIRECT PREFERENCE ITEMS 1.
-Cash Discounts:
+DIRECT PREFERENCE ITEMS

+1. Returned property within 120 days:

-Cite: 44-18-12 (b) (1) Reliability estimate: 5 This tax preference item excludes the amount of cash discounts allowed and taken from the sales price on which the Sales tax is levied.
-Source: Excise Tax Section Revenue foregone: 2005 - Revenue loss not reliably estimable Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Cite: 44-18-30 (58) Reliability estimate: 5 This tax preference item excludes the entire sale if the entire price (exclusive of handling charges) is refunded and the property is returned within 120 days.
+Source: Excise Tax Section Revenue foregone: 2007 - Revenue loss not reliably estimable Number of taxpayers: 2007 - No way to reliably determine the number of taxpayers.
 Law Comparison:

-Connecticut: Connecticut's provisions define that the sales price does not include cash discounts allowed and taken on sales.
-Connecticut's Law Cite: Title 12, Chapter 219, Section 12-407 (8) (B) Massachusetts: Massachusetts' provisions allow an exclusion that the sales price does not include cash discounts allowed and taken on sales.
-Massachusetts Law Cite: Chapter 64HJ, Section 1 Maine: Maine's provisions define that the sales price does not include discounts allowed and taken on sales.
-Maine Law Cite: Title 36, Part 3, Chapter 211, Section 1752 New Hampshire: No similar provision found.
+Connecticut: Connecticut's provisions include a general provision for refunds if the item is returned in 90 days from the date of purchase.
+Connecticut Law Cite: Title 12, Chapter 219, Section 12-407 Massachusetts: Massachusetts' provisions include a general provision for refund if the items are returned in 90 days from date of sale.
+Massachusetts Law Cite: Chapter 64H, Section 1 Maine: Maine's provisions include a general provision for refund only upon submission of proof to the satisfaction of the State Tax Administrator.
+Maine Law Cite: Title 36, Part 3, Chapter 213; Section 1814 New Hampshire: No similar provision found.
+Vermont: No similar provision found.